HackYourFuture/curriculum/README.md

 - How to work with `Structured Query Language` (SQL)
 - Learn all about the `relational model`
 - Recognize the `basic setup of a database`
-- Know about `MySQL` as an example of a relational database system
+- Know about `PostgresSQL` as an example of a relational database system
 - Learn about NoSQL databases, with an emphasis on `MongoDB`

 ## Module #7 - [React](https://github.com/HackYourFuture/React)